Key Statistics from the 2011 census

 - Only 4.1% stated they had bad or very bad health, lower than regional or national figures.

-- Lower than regional and national figures 6.6% of people reported a lot of limitation in day to day activities
+- Lower than regionally and nationally, 6.6% of people reported a lot of limitation in day to day activities.

 - There are 18,224 carers in York which is lower than the region or national figures.